andrewrichardson701/Stockbase/README.md

         - Create the new user, replacing `[SECRET PASSWORD]` with your password

         ```
-        CREATE USER 'inventory'@'localhost' IDENTIFIED BY '[SECRET PASSWORD]';
+        CREATE USER 'stockbaseuser'@'localhost' IDENTIFIED BY '[SECRET PASSWORD]';
-        GRANT ALL PRIVILEGES ON inventory.* TO 'inventory'@'localhost';
+        GRANT ALL PRIVILEGES ON stockbase.* TO 'stockbaseuser'@'localhost';
         FLUSH PRIVILEGES;
         quit;
         ```